 Road design plays a pivotal role in ensuring the effectiveness and safety of passing zones.
 A well-designed passing zone takes into consideration factors such as visibility, road width, slope, and traffic volume.
 These elements, when carefully planned, contribute to creating a conducive environment for safe passing maneuvers.

 1. Visibility: Adequate sight distance is essential for a passing zone to be effective.
 Clear visibility allows drivers to make informed decisions, assess oncoming traffic, and execute passing maneuvers safely.
-Proper road design ensures that passing zones are situated in areas with sufficient visibility, minimizing the risk of accidents caused by blind spots.
+Proper road design ensures that passing zones are situated in areas with sufficient visibility, minimizing the risk of crashs caused by blind spots.

 2. Road Width: Sufficient road width is another critical factor to consider.
 A wider road provides enough space for vehicles to pass without encroaching on oncoming traffic lanes.
 Careful road design accounts for road width variations, ensuring that passing zones are appropriately marked and provide ample space for passing maneuvers.